 Here are the stories of the people who founded and led Capitol Broadcasting Company:

-Alfred Johnson “A.J.”
+Alfred Johnston “A.J.”
 Fletcher is the founder of Capitol Broadcasting Company.
 He and a small group of partners formed the company in 1937 with hopes of winning a license to operate a radio station in Raleigh.
 They were successful and ever since that simple start years ago Fletcher’s company has grown into one of the premier communications organizations in the nation.

 A.J.
 Fletcher learned the value of hard work at an early age.
 Born in 1887 to a Baptist minister in Ashe County, NC, Fletcher spent his formative years working as a stable boy, bank clerk, bellhop, delivery boy for a grocery store and an attendant at a fruit stand.